mc5312/cs6111-proj3/README.txt

 Finally, main calls output_result(), which is responsible for outputting the itemsets meeting the minimum support threshold and the association rules that meet the minimum confidence.

+* Results
 Now, we discuss a compelling sample run of our program.
 Consider the sample run, ‘python3 main.py INTEGRATED-DATASET.csv 0.01 0.5’

 The output of that run is included in example-run.txt.
 As discussed earlier, hate crime in NYC is a large issue, and cases have been on rise in the past couple of years.
 For example, a rise in anti-Asian hate crime occurred during the COVID 19 pandemic and there is currently a rise in anti-Jewish and anti-Muslim crime precipitated by the conflict in the Middle East.
 We believe that our program uncovered interesting and actionable association rules between certain groups and those crimes committed against them.
-For example, we uncovered the relation, [ANTI_CATHOLIC] => [CRIMINAL_MISCHIEF_RELATED_OF].
+For example, we uncovered the relation, [ANTI_CATHOLIC] => [CRIMINAL_MISCHIEF_RELATED_OF] (Conf: 78.6%, Supp: 2%).
 With this association rule, law enforcement may be able to find a connection between different criminal mischief offenses and anti-Catholic motivation.
 Often, it is difficult for law enforcement to relate isolated incidents to a larger trend of hate crime.
 This dataset may be an aid to find connections between crime and targeted-groups, so that resources may be allocated more efficiently to protect members of the affected group.
 Part of being a New Yorker is being a member of a diverse community of individuals from different backgrounds and creeds, and intimidation of any one group has no place in NYC!